 Two new awards were established in 2016:

-- Georgina Sweet Award for Women in Quantitative Biomedical Science: Up to three awards of $25,000 will be made in 2018 to Australian female researchers who demonstrate excellence in the area of quantitative biomedical science.
-Applications will open on 1st May 2018.
+- Georgina Sweet Award for Women in Quantitative Biomedical Science: Up to three awards of $25,000 each will be made each year to Australian female researchers who demonstrate excellence in the area of quantitative biomedical science.
+Applications for this year’s award are now closed.

-- Georgina Sweet Travel Support for a Female Keynote Speaker in Quantitative Biomedical Science: Up to three awards of $3,000 are available each year to support the attendance of a female keynote speaker at an Australian conference.
-Applications are open at any time until awards have been allocated for the year.
+- Georgina Sweet Travel Support for a Female Keynote Speaker in Quantitative Biomedical Science: Up to five awards of $3,000 each are available each year to support the attendance of a female keynote speaker at an Australian conference.
+Once all awards have been allocated for the year, further applications will not be accepted.
+Applications are currently closed for the year, preference will be given to conferences that have not previously received funding.
 Download the guidelines and application form.

 2017 Award Winners